Backlinko-LLC/seo-jobs/README.md

+# 7. Dates of Job Offer Posting

-## 7.1 Timeline
+## 7.1 Job offers by week and year

 Old job offers may not be scraped since they were filled already and removed from/by LinkedIn?!
 I would not investigate anything with this data at all...

 ![](./plots/png/7_1_dates_weeks_all_1.png)

-* Did the number of job offers decline during the COVID-19 pandemic?
+#### Did the number of job offers decline during the COVID-19 pandemic?

 ![](./plots/png/7_1_dates_weeks_2020_1.png)